elmtree-askmo/cloudcannon-app/content/learn/business-and-management/how-do-supply-and-demand-interact-in-marketing.md

 url: /learn/business-and-management/questions/how-do-supply-and-demand-interact-in-marketing
 score: -1.0
 related_article1:
-    id: 119529
+    id: 119530
     title: >-
-        What is the Ansoff Matrix and how is it used in market penetration analysis?
+        What factors affect strategic choice in the Ansoff Matrix?
     subject: Business and Management
-    url: /learn/business-and-management/questions/what-is-the-ansoff-matrix-and-how-is-it-used-in-market-penetration-analysis
+    url: /learn/business-and-management/questions/what-factors-affect-strategic-choice-in-the-ansoff-matrix
 related_article2:
-    id: 119519
+    id: 119514
     title: >-
-        What strategies are used to influence demand response?
+        What are the unique challenges in marketing persons and places?
     subject: Business and Management
-    url: /learn/business-and-management/questions/what-strategies-are-used-to-influence-demand-response
+    url: /learn/business-and-management/questions/what-are-the-unique-challenges-in-marketing-persons-and-places
 related_article3:
-    id: 119530
+    id: 119511
     title: >-
-        What factors affect strategic choice in the Ansoff Matrix?
+        How do goods differ from services in marketing?
     subject: Business and Management
-    url: /learn/business-and-management/questions/what-factors-affect-strategic-choice-in-the-ansoff-matrix
+    url: /learn/business-and-management/questions/how-do-goods-differ-from-services-in-marketing
 related_article4:
     id: 119525
     title: >-
         What constitutes a simple marketing system?
     subject: Business and Management
     url: /learn/business-and-management/questions/what-constitutes-a-simple-marketing-system
+related_article5:
+    id: 119529
+    title: >-
+        What is the Ansoff Matrix and how is it used in market penetration analysis?
+    subject: Business and Management
+    url: /learn/business-and-management/questions/what-is-the-ansoff-matrix-and-how-is-it-used-in-market-penetration-analysis
 ---

 &nbsp;